arviz-devs/arviz/doc/source/contributing/how_to_release.md

    Empty subheadings don't need to be included yet.

+3. Check versions in `requirements.txt` and `setup.py` files.
+Arviz aims to follow the recommendations in [SPEC-0](https://scientific-python.org/specs/spec-0000/) from scientific python.

-3. Open a Pull Request including these changes.
+4. Open a Pull Request including these changes.
 Make sure all CI tests pass, adding commits if necessary.
 Even if CI is passing on main, there might be new releases of dependencies that break CI.

-4. Add a release in the Github [release page](https://github.com/arviz-devs/arviz/releases) once the PR is merged.
+5. Add a release in the Github [release page](https://github.com/arviz-devs/arviz/releases) once the PR is merged.

-5. After the release on Github, the CI system will complete the rest of the steps.
+6. After the release on Github, the CI system will complete the rest of the steps.
 Including making any wheels and uploading the new version to PyPI.

-6. Add a follow-up PR changing the version string to include the dev flag.
+7. Add a follow-up PR changing the version string to include the dev flag.
 Make sure the version string is [PEP 440](https://peps.python.org/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) compliant.

-7. Use the following template to add empty subheadings to the `CHANGELOG.md` file.
+8. Use the following template to add empty subheadings to the `CHANGELOG.md` file.

    ```markdown
    ## v0.x.x Unreleased